tlawrence3/Tasmanian-Devil/README.md

 # INTRODUCTION

   We have developed The Algorithm for Simplified Metabolic ANalysIs by Altering Networks and Deducing flux Estimates for VIsuaLization (TASMANIAN DEVIL).
 There are four separate modules that comprise this software package: gene activity determination, genome-scale metabolic model importation and simplification to reduce network complexity, robust heuristic model building and metabolic flux prediction, and flux visualization from a reference network topology.
 All modules can be utilized independently or in conjunction with one another.
 TASMANIAN DEVIL has the potential to be adopted by a wide spectrum of researchers using Linux or macOS platforms.
+More information for the individual modules can be found at https://tlawrence3.github.io/Tasmanian-Devil/build/html/index.html.

 # INSTALLATION